silentscreamer/bTree/README.md

 # bTree

-Repositry contains most of the solved programmes of Binary Tree in java.
+Repository contains most of the solved programs of Binary Tree in java.

 # Content:
 1).
 Construct a tree given its in order and pre order traversal string.